Is Laser Hair Removal Safe?

 Some people report experiencing irritation and redness on the skin during and after the cosmetic procedure.
-This pain subsides in a few hours after treatment.
-However, should the irritation evolve into swelling, grab an ice pack and press on the affected area to alleviate the pain and reduce the swelling.
-If the symptoms persist to the second or third day, quickly see a dermatologist for a better remedy.
+This pain subsides a few hours after treatment.
+However, should the skin irritation evolve into swelling, grab an ice pack and press on the affected area to alleviate the pain and reduce the swelling.
+If the symptoms persist to the second or third day, see a doctor or dermatologist.

 After using laser removal, you might notice changes in your skin contrast.
-Your skin may appear lighter or darker.
+For example, your skin may appear lighter or darker.

-Laser treatment is reported to bring about changes in skin contrast to a group of individuals.
-Some people with lighter complexion notice darkening of the skin around the treated area while the vice versa occurs to individuals with darker complexion.
-This effect is also temporary and luckily, is also not experienced by everyone, so cross your fingers; you might be among the people who don't experience it at all.
+Laser treatment can bring about changes in skin contrast in a group of individuals.
+Some people with lighter complexion notice darkening of the skin around the treated area, while vice versa occurs to individuals with a darker complexion.
+This effect is also temporary and not experienced by everyone.

-Darker skinned individuals are more prone to light spots.
-And the opposite occurs to lighter skin individuals, who might receive darker pigmentations.
-Again, like redness problems, they're only temporary.
+Darker-skinned individuals are more prone to light spots.
+And the opposite occurs in lighter skin individuals, who might receive darker pigmentations.
+But, again, redness problems are only temporary.
 And they should disappear within a few hours.

-Basic side-effects should not be a cause of concern.
-90% of men and women that receive IPL laser hair removal do not experience these kinds of side effects.
+Essentially side effects should not be a cause of concern.
+96% of men and women who receive IPL laser hair removal do not experience these side effects.

-- Excess hair growth in the areas you have treated.
+- It can cause excess hair growth in the areas you have treated.

-- Whole changes in skin texture (apply specifically to people who were recently tanned).
+- Fundamental changes in skin texture (this applies specifically to people who were recently tanned).

-- Scars – occur to individuals with sensitive skin.
+- Scars – occur in individuals with sensitive skin.

 - Crusting and blistering – occur from sunlight exposure right after laser use.

-If you’re worried about the previous side-effects, you can do a small test on your skin using the handset to see if your skin are prone to these side effects.
+If you’re worried about the previous side effects, you can do a small test on your skin using the handset to see if your skin is prone to these side effects.